Ohmydish.com

 Preparation -- 10 minutes

-FILL a small pan with water and bring to a boil.
-COOK the tiny onions for about 30 seconds, let them cool off and now it's easier to peel them with a small knife.
+Fill a small pan with water and bring to a boil.
+Cook the tiny onions for about 30 seconds, let them cool off and now it's easier to peel them with a small knife.

-Also PEEL the onion and garlic cloves and finely chop them.
+Also peel the onion and garlic cloves and finely chop them.
 If you're using game fillets, you need to divide them into bite-size pieces.
-COAT them with flour, pepper and salt.
+Coat them with flour, pepper and salt.

 Game ragout